alfiopuglisi/guietta/docs/intro.rst

 Guietta is actually a thin wrapper over QT.
 It allows one to quickly create QT widgets, assemble them into a layout, and make it responsive to user input.
-All standard QT features are available, including signals/slots and the event loop (which was not used in the previous example, but see below), so if you know enough QT, you can do some pretty amazing things.
+All standard QT features are available, including signals/slots and the event loop, so if you know enough QT, you can do some pretty amazing things.

 And if you have a big graphical program with multiple windows and pop-ups, you can use a subset of Guietta to simplify the window creation where